napierSLAM/Robot-Mapping/README.md

 Size of room to be mapped and positioning of bot are relevant here, but for initial development it's useful to think there isn't a shitty operator who trys to trick the bot by placing it in edge situations (literally and figurativly!).
 This actually holds for a lot of the development.
 Once a simple solution for ideal situations has been developed, it can be expanded to include difficult situations.
 (Like a room full of pillars close together : / )

 The basics of the map drawing are:
--Draw a canvas 500cm by 500cm
+- Python script draws a canvas 500cm by 500cm
+- Set units as 20cm by 20cm
+- Assume whole area is occupied with each square on the canvas black
--Assume bot starts in the centre (see above)
+- Assume bot starts in the centre (see above re edge situations)
+- Bot takes readings and sends to the serial line
+- Pi reads info and stores in an array
+- Python Script reads array
+- To a distance of 3 units unoccupied squares are changed to white
+- Bot moves through mapping sequence, putting readings on serial
+- Pi continues to build mapping array
+- At reasonable intervals the python script rebuilds the map using the updated array